 Out-patient work includes travel-related conditions, tropical medicine and specialist clinics in HIV, TB, viral hepatitis and bone and joint infections.
 There is increasing use of out-patient antimicrobial therapy (OPAT) services.

-The speciality will suit trainees who want to be challenged, who enjoy the interface between clinical and laboratory medicine and are keen on research.
+The specialty will suit trainees who want to be challenged, who enjoy the interface between clinical and laboratory medicine and are keen on research.
 A large proportion of trainees go on to complete research projects leading to higher degrees and diplomas.
 Research and additional specialist experience is actively encouraged by the specialty advisory committee.

 Medical microbiology is a varied and evolving specialty, involving all aspects of infection.
 It was formerly a very laboratory-based role, overseeing the diagnostic work, interpreting results and providing telephone advice to clinicians.